Quantifying intrinsic causal contributions via structure preserving interventions: STRENGTH OF EDGES AND PATHS

 \paragraph{Replacing the target metric} Since Shapley Flow quantifies contribution of edges to the {\it value} of a target node, while we want to measure the uncertainty of the target node, we need a different choice for the set function $\tilde{\nu}$: instead of measuring the value of the target node, we need a metric that measures the uncertainty of the target after activating an edge by feeding with an independent random input.
 This amounts to replacing the set function above with an uncertainty measure $\psi$ to finally obtain $ICC$.

-\paragraph{Remark} With this reinterpretation, the flow conservation property of Shapley Flow nicely captures the intuition that strength of the outgoing edges sum up to the flow coming from the parents plus the intrinsic contribution.
+\paragraph{Remark} With this reinterpretation, the flow conservation property of Shapley Flow nicely captures the intuition that the strengths of the outgoing edges sum up to the flow coming from the parents plus the intrinsic contribution.
 This is seen as follows.
 The flow property implies

-with $PA'_i$ and $CH'_i$ being the parents and children, respectively, of $X_i$ in the augmented DAG $G'$.
+with $\PA'_i$ and ${\bf CH}'_i$ being the parents and children, respectively, of $X_i$ in the augmented DAG $G'$.
 This amounts to

-where $PA_i$ and $CH_i$ are the parents and children, respectively, of $X_i$ in the original DAG $G$, and $\phi(N_i\to X_i)$ measuring the intrinsic contribution.
+where $\PA_i$ and ${\bf CH}_i$ are the parents and children, respectively, of $X_i$ in the original DAG $G$, and $\phi(N_i\to X_i)$ measuring the intrinsic contribution.

-\section{Definition of Information Flow}
+\section{DEFINITION OF INFORMATION FLOW}

 As pointed out by \cite{Ay_InfoFlow}, quantifying causal influence between observed nodes via the information they share, requires computing information with respect to {\it interventional} probabilities rather than information given in a passive {\it observational} scenario (recall that this distinction has been irrelevant for us since dependences between observed nodes and noise are always causal and unconfounded).
 Accordingly, they define the {\bf information flow} from a set $\bX_A$ of variables to another set $\bX_B$, imposing that some background variables $\bX_S$ are set to $\bx_S$ by